JetBrains/lets-plot/README_PYTHON.md

 ### Nonstandard plotting functions

-The following features of `Lets-Plot` are not present or have different implementation in other `Grammar of Graphics` libraries.
+The following features of `Lets-Plot` are not available or have different implementation in other `Grammar of Graphics` libraries.

 * `ggsize()` - sets the size of the plot.
 Used in many examples starting from `quickstart`.
 * `geom_density2df()` - fills space between equal density lines on a 2D density plot.
 Similar to `geom_density2d` but supports the `fill` aesthetic.